12moi/github-search/README.md

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+### Contact information
+If you have any question or contributions, please email me at [moi.shadrack@student.moringaschoolgmail.com]

+### Licence
+MIT Licence: Copyright (c) 2022 Moi Shadrack